Ear Training: Practicing Singing Every Possible 3-Note Interval Combination.

 If you still need work on that, practice your relative pitch hearing for intervals first as described in last week’s blog.

-Following shows every possible 3-note combination.
+The following shows every possible 3-note combination.
 You will be singing 3-note combinations.
 You get 3 notes when you stack 2 intervals.

 The list below shows EVERY possible 3-note combination.